LaunchpadAI/space-bandits/README.md

-# SpaceBandits: Contextual Bandits for the Future
+# SpaceBandits: Contextual Bandits from the Future

 It's 2018 and AI is everywhere.
 Isn't it time for a package that makes Deep Bayesian Contextual Bandits models simple to deploy?<br><br>

-SpaceBandits takes the advanced models developed and experimented on in the Google Brain research paper [Deep Bayesian Bandits Showdown: An Empirical Comparison of Bayesian Deep Networks for Thompson Sampling](https://arxiv.org/pdf/1802.09127.pdf) and makes them easy to build and manage.
+SpaceBandits takes the advanced models developed and experimented on in the 2018 Google Brain research paper [Deep Bayesian Bandits Showdown: An Empirical Comparison of Bayesian Deep Networks for Thompson Sampling](https://arxiv.org/pdf/1802.09127.pdf) and makes them easy to build and manage.

 ## Usage